littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 Siege Mentality (Not Militarist or Xenophile) - The government's defense policy focuses on fortifications, whether due to the population's concerns about hostile outsiders or its lack of enthusiasm for aggressive warfare. (+2 defense platform cap, -10% defense platform cost, +5% defense platform hull and damage)

-Cult of Personality (Dictatorship/Imperial, Authoritarian and not Spiritualist) - The ruler is considered a uniquely powerful and heroic individual nearly deserving of reverence. (+10% influence gain, -10% war exhaustion)
+Cult of Personality (Dictatorship/Imperial, Authoritarian and not Spiritualist) - The ruler is considered a uniquely powerful and heroic individual nearly deserving of reverence. (+20% influence gain)

 Universal Sovereignty (Dictatorial or Imperial, not Xenophobic) - The ruler has an inclusive ideology that embraces all forms of sentient life... as future subjects. (-10% vassal integration cost, -20% vassal integration time)